TheAmazingBrianPowell/FTC_Simulator/README.md

 1. Download the project and change the folder name to FTC_simulator
 2. Find the file named MyOpMode.java this is where you will place your code
 3. Compile the code: Run `javac path/to/FTC_simulator/*.java` in a command line tool
-4. Run the code: Run: `java path/to/FTC_simulator/FirstTechSimulator` (with out .java)
+4. Run the code: Run: `java path/to/FTC_simulator/FirstTechSimulator`

 ## Updating your code
 1. Save MyOpMode.java